 Tailored Shorts & Chinos

 Well-cut shorts (ending just above the knee, slightly tapered through the thigh) will save you from looking sloppy when you need to bare your legs.
-A similarly cut pair of chinos (either cropped or rolled at the ankle to facilitate a sockless look) is also a good stand-in when you realise you forgot to steam those linen trousers.
+A similarly cut pair of chinos (either cropped or rolled at the ankle to give off a sockless look) is also a good stand-in when you realise you forgot to steam those linen trousers.

 As with tailored separates, fabrics like cotton and linen are favourable.
 You should keep colour choice conservative (think white or navy) to maximise the mixing-and-matching potential.
-However, if that’s not much of a concern, opt for a pastel shade or subtle print to stand out from your fellow sun-worshippers.
+However, if that’s not a concern, opt for a pastel shade or subtle print to stand out from your fellow sun-worshippers.

 Tailored Swim Shorts